shivanshjayara/TFOD2_Setup/README.md

 ## Removing .git folder from models directory (./TensorFlow/models/.git/)

-* remove .git directory of the TensorFlow/models.
-Do not delete outside .git directory.
-Because that git folder will again create a model files into your grepository while pushing into github.
+* remove .git directory of the TensorFlow/models repository to avoid git conflict.
+* Do not delete outside .git directory.
+* Because that git folder will again create a model files into your grepository while pushing into github.

+## Adding models repository path to the .gitignore file

 * add models folder into .gitignore file i.e. TensorFlow/models.
-This can be done either by cut paste or by following command as well (You must be at the root directory.
+* This can be done either by cut paste or by following command as well (You must be at the root directory.
 So change the directory):
 ```bash
 echo "TensorFlow/models" >> .gitignore